 - 300 baht massage = 50-100 baht tip

-If you are staying in a nicer Bangkok hotel, they will most likely send your luggage up to your room.
-What you should tip depends on how much baht you have.
-I personally don’t like tipping coins, so typically my tips will be 20 baht/50 baht/ 100 baht.
+If you are staying in a nicer Bangkok hotel, they will most likely bring your luggage to your room.
+How much you should tip depends on how much baht you have.
+I personally don’t like tipping coins, so typically, my tips will be 20 baht, 50 baht, or 100 baht.

-Again there is no tipping in Thailand rule, but you will notice the bell boys hang around the door when exiting.
+There is no tipping in Thailand general rule, but you will notice the bellboys hang around the door when exiting.
 They will graciously accept a tip.

 Suggested Tip: